Photo Credit Ralph Daily

 How to Prepare the Absolute Best Veal Marsala

-I learned this veal marsala recipe from my friend Chef Ricco Deluca who has forgotten more about cooking Italian food than I'll ever know.
-Ricco grew up in a family of cooks, including his mom, who was Frank Sinatra's family cook for more than 15 years.
+I learned this veal marsala recipe from my friend Chef Ricco Deluca, who has forgotten more about cooking Italian food than I'll ever know.
+Ricco grew up in a family of cooks, including his mom, who was Frank Sinatra's family cook for over 15 years.

 For those who want the recipe without all the detailed explanations, I've included it below.
 But if you want to know why Chef Ricco cooks the mushrooms separately from the rest of the dish, you'll want to check out the other parts of the story.

-You may think information overload, but this is what I love about cooking.
-I don't just want to know what to do, when to do it and how long to do it for; I want to know WHY.
+You may think it is information overload, but this is what I love about cooking.
+I don't just want to know what to do, when to do it, and how long to do it; I want to know WHY.

-And don't forget to check out my recipe for Chicken Marsala here.
+And remember to check out my recipe for Chicken Marsala here.

 📖 Recipe